Table of contents:

 Smart TVs Have Privacy Issues You Should Know About

-Let’s face it, as more features and options become available in your choices of smart TVs more privacy issues and security risks are present.
+Let’s face it, as more smart features and options become available in your choices of smart TVs more privacy issues and security risks are present.
 Smart TVs have security risks.
 Smart TVs have privacy issues.
-This article discusses smart TV security risks and the related concerns.
+This article discusses smart TV security risks and related concerns.

 Sure, you enjoy all the cool features and the convenience Smart TVs offer.
 Smart TVs give you Internet access to streaming apps and other services, including video chat applications.

 Have you ever felt like you can’t trust smart TV manufacturers?
 Do smart TVs have privacy issues?
 Do smart TVs have security risks?
 Yes, smart TVs have privacy issues and security risks.

 Smart TVs make it easier to stream movies and your favorite TV shows.
 You can search for your favorite content using your voice.
 With all these services come an increase in smart TV privacy issues and security risks.

 In a hurry?
 Go here to find out about specific privacy issues and security risks.
 And, what you can do to protect your privacy and sensitive information.

 Several watchdog groups have accused some Chinese manufacturers of intentionally incorporating ‘backdoors’ into the software that is used in their smart TVs.
 This would create privacy issues and security concerns.
 In 2020, the acting Secretary of Homeland Security, Chad F. Work, made statements of such acts in a transcript published by the department.